Worship Schedule

 Email Clergy & Staff

-Coronavirus restrictions continue to limit our ability to create choral music in person right now, but we can still listen to great music!
-When we were all thrown into a virtual and tech driven world in the spring of 2020, Director of Music Will Gotmer began sharing some excellent choral music with the parish via Spotify playlists.
-After taking a break over the summer, Will’s playlists returned on The Feast of the Holy Cross!
+When we were all thrown by COVID19 into a virtual and tech driven world in the spring of 2020, our then Director of Music Will Gotmer began sharing some excellent choral music with the parish via Spotify playlists.
+His lists covered a full liturgical year, from Palm Sunday to Trinity Sunday, taking a break over the summer, then returning on the Feast of the Holy Cross and continuing all the way through Lent.
 We hope you enjoy his curated collection of music at the links below.

 Spotify Playlists